vortexegg/gnet-insights-dataset/docs/index.md

 In particular, for use in the R programming language, it is recommended to convert list-value fields into R vectors, by stripping the enclosing brackets and single-quotes and splitting the string into a vector.
 This is useful for converting the data into a [tidy data format](https://tidyr.tidyverse.org/articles/tidy-data.html) for use with [tidyverse](https://www.tidyverse.org) R packages, which stipulates: "3.
 Each value is a cell; each cell is a single value."
 Vectorized list-value fields can be converted into a tidy data format by using the [tidyr](https://tidyr.tidyverse.org) package's `unnest_longer` function.

-For Python, the list-value fields are already stored in a format compatible with deserialization using the Python pickle module.
+For Python, the list-value fields are already stored in a format compatible for deserialization using the Python pickle module.

 ### Collection